yzlc080733/BMVC2022_SVPG/README.md

 Citation at the bottom of this [link to paper](https://bmvc2022.mpi-inf.mpg.de/358/).

+Note: An updated version of the experiments is available at [this repository](https://github.com/yzlc080733/SVPG2023).

 ## Prerequisites

 System requirements: tested on Ubuntu 18.04, NVIDIA Geforce 3080, 32GB RAM, Anaconda3.